gisticinc/A3I_Parser_Sample/README.md

 The python scripts are developed for Python 2.

+Each http request only takes top 1000 addresses.
+If you have more records to parse, please make multiple requests.

 # Sample 1 - python.py

 Shows the basic use of the service.
 Here is the sample command line